otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing-code-coverage/README.md

 ### 6.4 Reading the Terminal Report

-Running `npm run coverage` produces a table like this:
+Running `npm run test:coverage` produces a table like this:

 ```
 -----------------------|---------|----------|---------|---------|------------------------------------